 H2 Growth in SHG membership is not related to improvements in women’s financial literacy scores over time.

-Methodology –

 Research Design

-The study uses secondary data from reliable national sources and employs a descriptive and analytical research design.
+The research uses secondary data from reliable national sources and employs a descriptive and analytical research design.
 The descriptive technique helps comprehend the trends in SHG involvement and women’s PMJDY accounts, while correlation and chi-square analysis are performed to analyze the strength and nature of correlations between variables.

 Nature of the Study